The Journal "Macedonian Veterinary Review" publishes review articles, original scientific articles, short communications, clinical reviews and errata.

 The average size of original articles is around six (6) printed pages excluding table(s) and figure(s) (typescripts: 65 letters 25 lines, typewritten 14 pages).

-A short communication and case reports are three (3) printed pages excluding the figure(s) and table(s), and there is no size limitation for reviews.
+A short communication are three (3) printed pages excluding the figure(s) and table(s), and there is no size limitation for reviews.

 The manuscript should be in the following sequence:

 - Titles should be brief and informative.